oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     5. Check that the claim `sd_digests` is present in the SD-JWT.
     6. Check that the `sd_digest_derivation_alg` claim is present and its value is understood and the digest derivation algorithm is deemed secure.
  5. Validate the HS-Disclosures JWT:
-    1. If Holder Binding is required, validate the signature over the SD-JWT using the same steps as for the SD-JWT plus the following steps:
+    1. If Holder Binding is required, validate the signature over the HS-Disclosures JWT using the same steps as for the SD-JWT plus the following steps:
       1. Determine that the public key for the private key that used to sign the HS-Disclosures JWT is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.
       2. Determine that the HS-Disclosures JWT is bound to the current transaction and was created for this Verifier (replay protection).
 This is usually achieved by a `nonce` and `aud` field within the HS-Disclosures JWT.
     2. For each claim in `sd_hs_disclosures` in the HS-Disclosures JWT: